 - 1. Students seeking School Library certification must complete the School Library State Certification Checklist prior to graduation. - 2.
-Students must also submit unopened transcripts of the additional two education courses, if they did not provide proof of this coursework upon application.
+Students must also submit unopened transcripts of the additional two

 International Students Additional Graduation Requirements

 The Graduate School must have an official final copy of your transcript.
 The final copy will have the school seal and the certification of courses.
 If this is not received you will not be considered a graduate of the University of Maryland.
 Please contact the Office of International Student & Scholar Services for questions about international transcripts.